kevinboone/txt2epub/README.md

 ## Legal, etc

-<code>txt2epub</code> is maintained by Kevin Boone, and distributed under the
+<code>txt2epub</code> is maintained by Kevin Boone and other contributors, and
-terms of the GNU Public Licence, version 3.0.
-Essentially, you may do whatever you like with it, provided the original author is acknowledged, and you accept the risks involved in its use.
+distributed under the terms of the GNU Public Licence, version 3.0.
+Essentially, you may do whatever you like with it, provided the original authors are acknowledged, and you accept the risks involved in its use.

+## Revisions

+0.0.2, May 2023

+Added `--para-indent` feature (contributed by KenH2000)